ZekkLiu/EMS/README.md

 The result explaination:

-The 'blue line' on the graph represents the optimal route.
+'blue line' on the graph represents the optimal route.

-The 'red line' represents the obstacles.
+'red line' represents the obstacles.

-The 'yellow line' represents the traffic jams.
+'yellow line' represents the traffic jams.